Back to Blog

 Impact: Messy bookkeeping, potential audit problems, and risk of "piercing the corporate veil" — losing your LLC's liability protection.

-Solution: Record every draw in your accounting system.
+Solution: Record every draw as a debit to the Owner's Draw equity account.
 Transfer only to your personal bank account.
 Keep a paper trail.

 Mistake #4: S Corp Owner Skipping Salary